 |Two Handed Weapons|

-In confined areas may use spear tip only
+-2 damage levels in confined areas using spear tip only

 |Martial arts||-1||X||Bludgeon||d4||3'||No Parry / Attacks vs dodge|